 - Why TCI?

-We are halfway through December and the holiday break is quickly approaching.
+We are in the month of December, and the holiday break is quickly approaching.
 As teachers focus on final assessments, finishing grading that giant stack of papers, and inputting grades into the computer, students are looking forward to taking a break from school and spending time with their families.
 The last thing on your students’ minds is being attentive at school, but you know it’s important that they remain focused until that final bell rings in a few weeks.
 Instead of trying to pretend like the holidays don’t exist, embrace them!
-You know it’s all your students are thinking about, so why not include some holiday-focused activities and lessons in these last few weeks of school?
-Be sure to check with your school administration regarding what’s allowed to be included at your particular school when it comes to the holidays, but get creative with these holiday lesson activities and join in on your students’ excitement about the upcoming school break and celebrations.
+You know it’s all your students are thinking about, so why not include some holiday-focused activities and lessons these last few weeks of school?
+Be sure to check with your school administration regarding what’s allowed to be included at your particular school when it comes to the holidays, but get creative with these holiday lesson activities and join in on your student’s excitement about the upcoming school break and celebrations.

 Create Holiday-Themed Charts and Graphs

 Making charts and graphs can be as simple or as complex as you want to make it, and it can be done with kids in kindergarten all the way up to your high school seniors.
 The sky is the limit on what you can chart or graph this time of year.
 Get some ideas from your students or come up with some on your own, and they lay out the specifications for how they need to be done.
 Maybe you do a class poll about what holidays are celebrated, what traditions are done, or how far students are traveling over the break.
 Have the students compile the data (or do their own surveys outside of class) and then create a pie chart, bar graph, or another type you’ve been studying and present it to the class.